Ultimate Wedding Planning Checklist UK | Wedding Tips

 • Reconfirm the wedding arrangements with all your suppliers

 E-mail them so you have communications in writing and make sure you have confirmation of dates, places and times.
-As your wedding photographer in London and Milton Keynes I send you a questionnaire around 30 days before your wedding which acts as my guide and allows you to be comfortable on my start times and where I will be.
+As your wedding photographer in London and Gloucestershire I send you a questionnaire around 30 days before your wedding which acts as my guide and allows you to be comfortable on my start times and where I will be.

 • Finalise the seating plan